makerblueprint/retrospecification/README.md

 Breadboards are meant for the workbench.
 Bummer.
 ------------------------------------------------
 You should be able to throw your prototypes in a backpack.
-You should be able to update their programming while at the coffee shop.
-You should be able to put your prototypes into production immediately.
+You should be able to tweak their code while at the coffee shop.
+You should be able to put your prototypes into production around the house or shop.
 That's the goal of the Retro Specification.
 The spec aims to set up a middle-ground between breadboard and production board.

 There are many hardware interfaces in the wild.
-Some deserve reinforcement, while some deserve deprecation.
+Some deserve reinforcement, while others deserve deprecation.
 The Retro Specification will document this drive toward convenient interoperability among all the things.

-This specification describes the utilization & possible re-purposing of existing hardware connections.
-There is no need to buy a 3D printer... unless you want to.
-Building a wearable?
-Consider using 'Registered Jacks'.
+There is no need to make/buy a 3D printer... unless you want to.
 Think the spec needs some revision?
 Please submit a pull request.
 Your feedback is truly appreciated.

 Getting Started
 ===============
-Consider [DA-15 connectors](connector-collection/d-subminiature/da-15.yaml).
-These connectors were once called 'Game Ports' and seem the best candidates to start with.
-They are not as common but are still pretty easy to find & work with.
+Consider [DA-15 connectors](connector-collection/d-subminiature/da-15.yaml), which were once called 'Game Ports'.
+Before USB, joysticks would generally be connected to computers via these connectors.
+Since they're so rare in modern computing, they are a perfect choice for the Maker Movement.
+That said, the connectors are still pretty easy to find & work with.
 Most electronics part stores will have a few DA-15 connectors for sale.
 A module can be as simple as a resistor & LED connected to two of the pins.

 Adapt Your Microcontroller
 --------------------------